ibm-cloud-docs/vpc/load-balancers.md

 | Virtual IP Address (VIP)    | Single    | Multiple |
 {: caption="Table 1.
 Comparison of network and application load balancers" caption-side="top"}

-## High Availability (HA) mode
+## High Availability mode
 {: #nlb-ha-mode}
 The application load balancer is configured in active-active mode.
 All compute resources of the load balancer are actively involved in forwarding traffic.

 High Availability (HA) is achieved using a Domain Name Service (DNS).
 VIP of each compute resource is registered with DNS.
 If any of the compute resources go down, the other resources continue to forward traffic.

 Network load balancer is configured in active-standby mode.
-There is a single VIP registered with DNS, and traffic is forwarded through that compute resource.
-In the case of the active compute resource going down, the standby takes over and the VIP is transferred to the standby.
+A single VIP is registered with DNS, and traffic is forwarded through that compute resource.
+If an active compute resource goes down, the standby takes over and the VIP is transferred to the standby.

 ## Multi-zone support
 {: #nlb-mz-support}
 The network load balancer is limited to a single zone.
 All back-end servers should be in the same zone.
 A zone is identified by the subnet that is selected when a load balancer is created.
 Cloud Internet Services (CIS) Global Load Balancer can be used with multiple zonal network load balancers for multi-zone availability.

 The application load balancer can be configured to span multiple zones.
 The back-end servers can be in any zone within a region.

+## Integration with Private Catalog
+{: #load-balancer-integration-with-private-catalog}

+IBM Cloud Application Load Balancer and Network Load Balancer both integrate with Private Catalog to centrally manage access to products in the IBM Cloud® catalog and your own catalogs.
+You can customize your private catalogs to allow or disallow load balancer provisioning to specific users in your account.
+For more information, see [Private Catalog](/docs/account?topic=account-restrict-by-user).

 ## Application load balancer data flow path
 {: #alb-data-flow}